-Your love and support will help Nii Nai to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Nii Nai in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Nii Nai lives in the coastal community of Prampram, home to approximately 10,300 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The primary ethnic groups are Gas, Akans and Ewes and the most commonly spoken languages are Ga, Twi and Ewe.

 The regional diet consists of maize, beans, bananas, fish, bread, cassava, beef, plantains, rice and goat.
 Common health problems in this area include malaria, skin diseases, malnutrition and HIV/AIDS.
 Most adults in Prampram are unemployed but some work as market traders and earn the equivalent of $13 per month.
 This community needs employment opportunities, improved housing and recreational and social centers.